D33BaT0/my-ctf-challenges/r3ctf 2025-crypto/Spad3kapig/README.md

 In the challenge, you can get multiple results of `rng.next()` with `team_seed,random_device()`, allowing you to collect sufficient information related to `team_seed`.
 Below is a general description of how to attack this challenge using cryptanalysis methods.

 Note: *This challenge had an unintended solution, which was very frustrating for me.
-It was solved by using brute-force with optimizations, without needing the intended method for solving a Hidden Number Problem (HNP) with a three-layer modulus.*
+It was solved by using brute-force with optimizations(or birthday paradox), without needing the intended method for solving a Hidden Number Problem (HNP) with a three-layer modulus.*

 ### First. recover the rng.next() from deck.